 But that $3,960 was entirely to fund the escrow account.
 Owning charged no loan origination fee and paid many of the fees that the property owner usually pays, including the appraisal fee, credit report fees, closing fees, signing fees, notary fees, and title insurance fees.
 This is pretty rare.
 I asked Quicken Loans if they could match the Owning re-fi terms.
 Quicken met the rate, but wanted about $5,000 cash-to-close, even without any escrow fill-up.
 I was plenty suspicious that there were some fees hiding somewhere in our Owning re-fi, but I went over both the pre-closing estimates and the final closing papers painstakingly and found our total out-of-pocket, besides the escrow, was really just $254.

 Rolled-in costs are what make most re-fis advertised as no-closing-cost loans into really bad deals.
-It’s easy for a lender to move costs from the cash-to-close bucket to the rolled-in costs bucket and back again.
+It’s easy for a lender to move costs from the cash-to-close bucket to the rolled-in costs bucket.
 Because of that, almost any loan can be structured to have no out-of-pocket closing costs.
 The lender just rolls all the transaction costs and fees into the loan amount and you pay them over time, plus interest, for the rest of your loan.
 You can tell that costs have been rolled into the principal because the interest rate is lower than the APR.
 Savvy mortgage shoppers know that when there’s a difference between the interest rate and the APR, the interest rate means exactly bupkis.

 You can see this in this unsolicited ad we got from CashCall Mortgage recently.
 It highlights a great interest rate of 2.875%, and includes the 3.076% APR in parentheses like it’s an unimportant detail.
 In truth, the APR is the only rate that matters.
 That’s the number you use to compare mortgages because it’s what you actually pay each month when you take into account all the rolled-in costs.